lazytech614/lazytech614/README.md

 ###

-<p align="left">My name is Rupanjan and I'm a React Developer, from Roorkee, Uttarakhand</p>
+<p align="left">My name is Rupanjan and I'm a Full Stack Developer, from Roorkee, Uttarakhand</p>

 ###